folio-labs/folio-order-import-tool/README.md

 ## If you want to try it

 * Clone the repo.
-* The tool expects a properties file to be given as an environment variable on the command line, like `-Dconfig=/path/to/your.properties`, or -- if no properties file is specified -- it expects to find one here: `/yourhomefolder/order/import.properties`.
+* The tool expects a properties file to be specified by one of these methods:
+    1. A environment variable on the command line, named 'config', like `-Dconfig=/path/to/your.properties`.
+    1. A ServletContext attribute, named 'config', specified in the servlet container configuration.
+Useful for [deploying multiple instances](#multiple-instances) in one servlet container.
+    1. If neither of the above 'config' variables are set, it expects to find the properties file here: `/yourhomefolder/order/import.properties`.
 * You will have to set your Okapi address, FOLIO tenant, userid and password in the properties, and you may have to adjust the file upload path where it will save the uploaded file and store a history of validations and imports, see the [How to configure the service](#how-to-configure-the-service)
 * Call: `mvn jetty:run [-Dconfig=path-to-properties-file]`